 • Early treatment may give Dr. Birdwell the chance to:

 -Lower the risk of trauma to protruding front teeth

 -Guide permanent teeth into a more favorable position

 -Create a more pleasing arrangement of teeth, lips and face

 • Through an early orthodontic evaluation, you’ll be giving your child the best opportunity for a healthy, beautiful smile.

 Our goal is to provide each patient with the most appropriate treatment at the most appropriate time.

 Check out what treatment is like for children at Orthodontic Arts:

-At Orthodontic Arts, we put children in an observation program if they don't need any early treatment.
+At Orthodontic Arts, we offer an ongoing observation program to monitor your child's development.
 This program is at no cost to your family and secures that they see Dr. David Birdwell every 6 months!
 Want to schedule a free consultation for your child?
 Call us at 405.604.3745 or click HERE!

 Some information provided by aaoinfo.org.